EU Licensed4.8/5

 Usage & Dosage

-Ointment: apply a small amount to the affected area two to four times daily, including after each bowel movement and at bedtime.
-The maximum duration of treatment is seven days.
+For the ointment: apply a small amount to the affected area two to three times daily, including after bowel movements.
+Clean and gently dry the area before each application.

-Suppositories: insert one suppository into the rectum up to three times daily.
-Again, maximum duration is seven days.
+For suppositories: insert one suppository into the rectum two to three times daily.

 Side Effects